node-formidable/formidable/README.md

 Only one 'error' event can ever be emitted, and if an 'error' event is emitted, then 'close' will not be emitted.

+If the error would correspond to a certain HTTP response code, the `err` object will have a `statusCode` property with the value of the suggested HTTP response code to send back.

 Note that an 'error' event will be emitted both from the `form` and from the current `part`.